defenseunicorns/uds-cli/docs/design/bundle-state.md

 # Bundle state

-## Decision
-Use secrets to store metadata about a bundle that has been deployed to the cluster

 ## Context
 As a user of the UDS-CLI, I want to be able to see the state of my bundles in the cluster so that I can understand what is currently deployed.
 This information is useful to know before applying upgrades, troubleshooting, removing bundles, etc.